 Guillén was born in Guadalajara, Spain on March 13, 1913.
 While a young man he would join the Libertarian Youth (FIJL), the youth wing of the Anarchist Federation of Iberia (FAI) and the CNT.
 Never pinned down by dogmatism, he even carried a UGT card for a period, arguing for the organisation of workers across political factions.

 Guillén was often derided in the anarcho-syndicalist press for his defense of the POUM (Party of Marxist Unification).
-On the other hand, he was a pain in the side of the POUM and the Spanish Trotskyists, denouncing their refusal to participation in the UGT and not the CNT as dogmatic adherence to the label of Marxism.
+On the other hand, he was a pain in the side of the POUM and the Spanish Trotskyists, denouncing their refusal to participate in the CNT over dogmatic adherence to Marxism.
 He believed the CNT was the only potentially revolutionary vehicle in Spain.
-Later, he would state his belief that if the POUM and Trotskyists had not been so dogmatic, they could have contributed alongside the Friends of Durruti to the overthrow of the CNT leadership and the bourgeois government, in order to establish working class power.
+Later, he would state his belief that if the POUM and Trotskyists had not been so dogmatic, together with the Friends of Durruti they could have overthrown CNT leadership and the bourgeois government.
+This would have possibly fulfilled the revolutionary potential of establishing working class power.

 In 1962 he left Argentina and made his home in Montevideo, Uruguay.
-While in Uruguay, Guillén would make contact with the Anarchist Federation of Uruguay, or FAU – the longest standing anarchist-communist group in history, who articulated the ‘especifismo’ school of anarchism.
+While in Uruguay, Guillén would make contact with the Anarchist Federation of Uruguay (FAU), the longest standing anarchist-communist group in history.
+The FAU was the first organisation to articulate the ‘especifismo’ school of anarchism.
+Though it bears resemblance to Platformism, the FAU maintains that especifismo is unique to the Latin American context.
+However it draws theoretically on Malatesta and Bakunin, tracing a direct lineage to orthodox anarchism.

 While Guillén is famous for his association with the armed Marxist group the Tupameros of Uruguay, he was actually very critical of their strategies and tactics.
-In 1966 the Strategy of the Urban Guerrilla would be released, and to this day is still illegal across most of Latin America.
+In 1966 the Strategy of the Urban Guerilla was released, and to this day is still illegal across most of Latin America.
 The only English translation existing is in the Defence Studies department at the Australian National University in Canberra.

 According to FBI reports, Guillén had a hand in the development of armed revolutionary groups in Uruguay, Brazil, Argentina and Paraguay.
-Though he worked with revolutionaries from Marxist tendencies in these countries, his main association was with the OPR-33, the armed wing of the FAU.
+Though he worked with revolutionaries from Marxist tendencies in these countries, his reflections on strategy seem to emphasise the validity of the OPR-33, the armed wing of the FAU.

 During Guillén’s career as a journalist, he would even come to interview Che Guevara on guerrilla strategy.
-However, the meeting quickly took a bad turn, with the pair arguing about the importance of the urban proletariat and methods of leadership.
-Despite his significant differences with Che, and his harsh criticisms of the Focoist strategy, Guillén wrote the introduction to the Uruguayan edition of Che’s Guerrilla Warfare.
+By all accounts, the meeting quickly took a bad turn.
+The pair argued about the importance of the urban proletariat and methods of leadership.
+Despite his significant differences with Che, and his harsh criticisms of the focoist strategy, Guillén wrote the introduction to the Uruguayan edition of Che’s Guerrilla Warfare.

-Guilléns revolutionary life would span from the defense of Madrid against Franco’s fascists to organising with the Tupameros, arguing with Che Guevara to witnessing the birth of especifist anarchism, all the while leaving a legacy of over 50 books on the economic emancipation of the proletariat, anti-imperialism, libertarian military strategy, and the philosophical concept of praxis.
+Guilléns revolutionary life spanned from the defense of Madrid against Franco’s fascists to organising with the Tupameros, arguing with Che Guevara, to teaching economics at Spanish Universities.
+He left a legacy of over 50 books on the economic emancipation of the proletariat, anti-imperialism, libertarian military strategy, and the philosophical concept of praxis.
 As likely to quote Marx and Lenin as Bakunin and Durruti, Guillén is a figure of the libertarian left worthy of remembering.

 A Philosophy of Praxis